Rosyjska ruletka: First Version

 In the first season, the contestant pulled the lever on the host's podium to randomly assign trapdoors to open, but he/she wouldn't know if the trapdoor would open or not if he/she gave a wrong answer to a question (with no multiple choice).
 Giving a correct answer meant the contestant won the money and had the option to quit or continue.
-Giving a wrong answer but standing on a safe zone meant the contestant won no money but was allowed to continue while standing on a drop zone rigged to open would mean he or she would drop out of the game and lose all bonus winnings accumulated (front game winnings were safe).
+Giving a wrong answer but standing on a safe zone meant the contestant won no money, but was allowed to continue; however, standing on a drop zone rigged to open would mean he or she would drop out of the game and lose all bonus winnings accumulated (front game winnings were safe).
 The first question was worth zl 5,000 the second worth zl 25,000, and the third worth zl 100,000.
 Players could quit after a correct answer and take the winnings.

 For the first question in this version, 3 dropzones were active; for the second, 4; and, for the third, 5 dropzones.
 Thus, the risk was greater as the rewards increased.

 It is not known what would have happened had a contestant playing for zl 100,000 gave the wrong answer, but picked the one trap door that wouldn't open, as this never happened.